danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * **samples**: example patches and scenes
 * **tests**: internal tests

-Feel free to delete samples and tests. **Do not delete the libs folder** as the abstractions inside are required.
+Feel free to delete samples and tests.
+The libs folder contains abstractions needed by PdParty.
 This folder is exposed to allow you to update/upgrade the global abstractions as well as satisfy the user upgradeability requirement for GPL licensed abstractions.
-If the libs folder is not found, PdParty falls back to including it's internal backup copy.
+If the libs folder is not found, PdParty falls back to its internal backup copy.

+The all folders within the libs folder are automaitcally added to the PdParty search path so this can also be a location for centralized abstraction libraries.

 Note: These default folders can be restored on the Settings screen.
 So if you accidentally remove everything, you're not out of luck!